touilleMan/godot-python/README.md

 - MicroPython doesn't implement all Python so far (e.g. no metaclasses) which typically means not all libraries are compatible with it.
 - Incompatible with SWIG and Boost::Python so binding need to be done by hand.

+Note that this is an early work and it's possible we switch implementation to CPython if it reveals itself more suited in the end ;-)

 Roadmap